 With this setup, OZ has started to train and certify production talent.
 In the first phase, the company expects to train a minimum of 50 talents for both replay operations and camera controls.

-OZ Sports is on a mission to bring people together through sports innovation.
+OZ Sports is on a mission to bring immersive experiences to sports fans across the globe through our sports innovation.
 Part of a global movement, OZ offers a new world of sports entertainment and broadcasting solutions for leagues, event promoters and fans.
-Through storytelling, global distribution, web and app-based streaming services and stellar production, OZ Sports elevates the profile of leagues and major events by offering fans a more interactive and engaging viewing experience.
+Through storytelling, global distribution, and stellar production, OZ Sports elevates the profile of leagues and major events by offering fans a more interactive and engaging viewing experience.
 The journey begins at oz.com.